nagadomi/nunif/waifu2x/docs/training.md

 For Photo model training, specify `--style photo` option.
 This will affect the synthetic noise image generation during training.

-Training with GAN has not been very successful.
-PSNR is higher in the later stages of training (the influence of GAN loss becomes weaker).
+Currently, training with GAN has not been very successful.
-Much of the positive impact compared to PSNR optimized models is due to perceptual loss.

 See the code below for the script used to train the current photo model.

 [train_photo_psnr.sh](../appendix/train_photo_psnr.sh), [train_photo_gan.sh](../appendix/train_photo_gan.sh).

+## CLI

+You can use the trained models with [CLI](./cli.md) by specifying the trained model directory with `--model-dir` option.

 ## benchmark

 PSNR displayed during training depends on mini-batch size and input image size.
-It also displays lower scores due to hard example mining etc.
+It also displays lower/higher score due to some sort of validation process.

-A fair score can be calculated from the actual image data with benchmark commands.
+A fair score can be calculated from real input image data with benchmark commands.

 Show help.
 ```